 Some of the other Groupons also included some cool things like laser tag and mirror mazes.
 I’m secretly a child at heart and absolutely wanted to do those, but between seeing the Falls lit up at night, Pokemon hunting walking, and searching for a reasonably priced place to eat, we hardly had time!
 If you’d like those though, you can also get a separate Groupon for that.

 We also went to a chocolate strawberry dipping class and Zip-lining across the falls!
+Those were just two of the romantic activities for couples in Niagara!

 The hotel was in a really great location, and the room was really nice.
-As we were driving around, I saw all of the other hotels that I had seen on Groupon Getaways and the Four Points was definitely the best placed.
+As we were driving around, I saw all of the other hotels that I had seen on Groupon Niagara Falls and the Four Points was definitely the best placed.
 The Wyndham was a close second.
 The others had even cheaper price tags, but were slightly farther.

 I guess that the food vouchers were pretty useless.
 I wish they’d change it up to a voucher at Grand Buffet!